modmail-dev/patreon-hosted-modmail-setup-guide/index.md

 ### Step 2 - Inviting Your Discord Bot

 Click on the following invite link to invite your bot and follow the Discord prompt.
-All permissions excepted for **Administrator** is <u>required</u>!
+All permissions except for **Administrator** is <u>required</u>!
 We recommend allowing **Administrator** if you struggle with Discord's permission system.

 **Invite link:** <a target="_blank" rel="noopener" id="invitelink">Invalid</a>
 (If you don't see an invite link or it says invalid, or if the link doesn't work, then it means you didn't input your token correctly on the previous step, or your browser is out of date.
 [Click here](/get-invite.html) to manually make an invite link.)